Understanding Language Prior of LVLMs by Contrasting Chain-of-Embedding: Discussion on Visual Integration Point

-In Eq.~\ref{def:vipe:eq}, we chracterized the VIP $l^{*}$ based on the pre-$l^{*}$ and post-$l^{*}$ representation divergences $\mathbf{D}_{l}(\mathcal{P}_{\text{VT}},F_{\theta})-\mathbf{D}_{l}(\mathcal{P}_{\text{T}},F_{\theta})$ where the pre-$l^{*}$ chain-of-embeddings shows nearly zero representation divergence whereas the post-$l^{*}$ chain-of-embeddings exhibits an effectively large representation divergence defined by positive $\tau$.
+In Eq.~\ref{hyp:vip:eq}, we defined the VIP $l^{*}$ based on the pre-$l^{*}$ and post-$l^{*}$ representation divergences $\mathbf{D}_{l}(\mathcal{P}_{\text{VT}},F_{\theta})-\mathbf{D}_{l}(\mathcal{P}_{\text{T}},F_{\theta})$ where the pre-$l^{*}$ chain-of-embeddings shows nearly zero representation divergence whereas the post-$l^{*}$ chain-of-embeddings exhibits an effectively large representation divergence defined by positive $\tau$.
 In practice, we can not access the population distribution $\mathcal{P}_{\text{VT}}$ and $\mathcal{P}_{\text{T}}$, therefore we can not compute the truth expected representation distance $\mathbf{D}_{l}(\mathcal{P}_{\star},F_{\theta})$.
-What we do in practice is estimate that expected representation distance with finite samples $\mathcal{D}_{\text{VT}}$ and $\mathcal{D}_{\text{T}}$.
-We observed that this empirical estimator (Eq.~\ref{eq:erd}) is actually well aligned with our hypothesis, yet there can be some cases where the fitness of the estimator is bad, e.g., Figure~\ref{fig:baseline}.
+What we do in practice is estimate that expected representation distance with finite samples $\mathcal{D}_{\text{VT}}$ and $\mathcal{D}_{\text{T}}$, and see the evolution of representation distance gap to manually pick the VIP $l^{*}$.
+We observed that this empirical estimator of representation distance (Eq.~\ref{eq:erd}) works well as a measure for determining VIP in general, yet there can be some cases where the fitness of the estimator is bad, e.g., Figure~\ref{fig:baseline}.
 However, even in that case, the point $l^{*}$, where the empirical representation divergence exceeds a positive constant for all subsequent layers, consistently emerges, and the TVI (Eq.~\ref{def:tvie:eq}) is calculated based on that $l^{*}$ becomes a strong indicator of LP.